OUR THOUGHTSTechnology

 When I speak with CEOs, they often feel frustrated by their teams’ perceived lack of pace and urgency.
 They hear their customers’ expectations, their sales teams’ calls for new things to talk about and their competitors breathing down their necks.
 From their perspective, the product development teams are falling short of expectations.

-(Before you read further, I’d suggest taking a look at my previous blog on ‘What CEOs misunderstand about quality and speed in software development’).
+(Before you read further, I’d suggest taking a look at my previous blog on ‘Quality vs speed in software development: insights for CEOs’).

 CEOs observe spurts of output from their product development teams, loud failures resulting in noise from customers and the customer service teams and long periods where they disappear to work on technical things with vague promises of things improving some time in the future.